opencord/docs/charts/helm.md

 ## CORD Example Values

-As you may have noticed, there is an `example` folder in the `helm-chart` repository.
+There is an `example` directory in the `helm-chart` repository.
-The files contained in that repository are examples of possible overrides to obtain a custom deployment.
+The files contained in that directory are examples of possible overrides to obtain a custom deployment.

 For example, it is possible to deploy a single instance of `kafka`,